 - The site - medial, lateral, anterior, posterior or a combination.

 These will usually require referral for assessment and care.
-It is really the management of peripheral vascular disease.
-See separate article Peripheral Arterial Disease.
+It is really the management of peripheral arterial disease.
+See the separate Peripheral Arterial Disease article.

 Ulcers may occur due to abnormalities of the nerve supply to the area.
 The term 'neurotrophic ulcer' is occasionally seen in the literature, indicating that there is sometimes a vascular component as well.